asdfjkl/ArdEBoard/README.md

 - the SparkFun Pro Micro
 - or other clones.

-When moving a piece, the resulting move is sent in UCI notation (e.g. "e2e4") as a keyboard sequence - many chess programs support that.
-A good choice for an Android based program (a USB OTG adapter is required) is [Art Bik's](https://www.aartbik.com/android.php) ["Chess for Android"](https://play.google.com/store/apps/details?id=com.google.android.chess)).
+When moving a piece, the resulting move is sent in UCI notation (e.g. "e2e4") as a keyboard sequence - many PC chess programs support that.
+As for mobiles, a good choice for an Android based program (a USB OTG adapter is required) is [Art Bik's](https://www.aartbik.com/android.php) [Chess for Android](https://play.google.com/store/apps/details?id=com.google.android.chess)).

 More details on how to build such a board can be found at my [blog](https://buildingjerry.wordpress.com/) or [here](https://sites.google.com/site/bergersprojects/home)

+Two videos of playing with the board against Jerry - Das Schachprogramm and ShredderChess are available [here](https://youtu.be/BVx8kUXQ85c) and [here](https://youtu.be/WxEr-5x00cQ).

 # Operation

 - When connecting the board, it will wait until all pieces are placed in the initial position.
 If the board recognizes all pieces to be placed correctly, it will confirm it with a long beep.
 - By default, no moves are submitted.
-After setting up the initial position, lifting up and placing down the white rook on its initial square will trigger move submission for White.
+After setting up the initial position, lifting up and placing down the white king on its initial square will trigger move submission for White.
 Same for the black player.
 - For castling moves, only the first move (e.g. "e1g1") is submitted.
 The next rook move is not submitted.